danielhmeir/oneness/paths.md

 This path is natural for those who observe the Commandments.
 It was described in the Guide for the Perplexed starting with 3:51.

 Being with God, being humble and grateful, dedicating good actions and their outcomes to God over time leads to disappearance of selfishness and to a loving, happy, blissful union with God’s presence.
 What this union is is impossible to describe but it’s like being the source and permeating essence of everything.
-At the same, time being in union with God’s presence leaves no one to say “you” to.
+At the same time, being in union with God’s presence leaves no one to say “you” to.
 Therefore it is natural to step back out of this union in order to be again in a loving and devoted connection with God, but this time with the taste of experience of God’s presence.
 Being with God means that at every moment you are in the presence of God and you can say “we” or “you” to God.

 If you crave God, you are building up your self separate from God, if you selflessly serve and love God, you are removing your separate self.